A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Teleoperation Subspace

 So, given the joint angles of the master hand, we are able to calculate the joint angles of the slave hand using:

-Now that we have formalized the subspace and what is required to map between pose space and the subspace, we propose two different methods to define the mapping.
+Now that we have formalized $\boldsymbol T$ and the variables required to map between pose space and the subspace, we propose two different methods to define the mapping.
 The first, empirical method, is dependent on hand kinematics and relies on the intuition of the person creating the mapping.
 The second, algorithmic mapping, is created automatically, using a definition of the subspace which is independent of hand kinematics.